opencredit/Credly-Login-for-WordPress/readme.txt

 == Frequently Asked Questions ==

-= What if I already have a Wordpress account? =
+= What if I already have a WordPress account? =

-Credly Login will look for a Wordpress user that has your Credly email associated with it.
+Credly Login will look for a WordPress user that has your Credly email associated with it.
 If one is found, your Credly account will then be used to log in with that user account.

 = Why don't I have any permissions once I log in? =

-New accounts are crated without permissions.
+New accounts are created without permissions.
 They must be set by an Admin after your account has been created.

 == Screenshots ==